ziyanma/coding-interview/array/index.md

 As you can see, when uncertain, providing example with targeted value, efficiently improves your problem solving and reduces your calculation.

-Using exclusive end ranging also effectively solves the problem, try on your own with Inclusive End Index ranging.
+**Exclusive end ranging** also effectively solves the problem, I am convinced that this produces the cleanist functional coding output.

 ```
-// Exclusive End Index Ranging
+// Exclusive End Ranging
 TreeNode* sortedArrayToBST(vector<int>& nums) {
     return sortedArrayToBST(nums, 0, nums.size());
 }